Keeping Patients Safe from Contaminated Mattresses

 - Remove any damaged, worn, or visibly stained hospital bed mattress according to the healthcare facility's procedures and manufacturer's instructions.

-- Immediately replace any hospital bed mattress cover with visible signs of stains, damage or wear to reduct the risk of infection to patients.
+- Immediately replace any hospital bed mattress cover with visible signs of stains, damage or wear to reduce the risk of infection to patients.

 - Clean and disinfect undamaged hospital bed mattress covers according to the manufacturer's guidelines.